ananyasammidi/minitorch/README.md

 ## Overview

 Minitorch is a lightweight re-implementation of the Torch API completely in Python.
-It implements essential components of PyTorch like auto-differentiation, tensors, and neural networks.
+It implements essential components of PyTorch like auto-differentiation, tensors, and neural networks from scratch

 ## Installation